ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ![chart-Avg-Total-Earnings-per-Node](/uploads/chart-Avg-Total-Earnings-per-Node-November.png)

 In November, the average earnings per active staking node increased to 19.707 xBZZ.
-Taking into consideration what has been mentioned in the section above on the "Total Active Staking Nodes" metric, it is likely that that the average earnings this month deviate from the value reported here.
+Taking into consideration what has been mentioned in the section above on the "Total Active Staking Nodes" metric, it is likely that that the actual average earnings this month deviate somewhat from the value reported here.

 ## Conclusion